shreyaseebais/LearningJavascript/README.md

 **Promise.all(promises)**

-Runs multiple promises in parallel and waits until all are resolved (or one is rejected)
+* Runs multiple promises in parallel and waits until all are resolved (or one is rejected)
+* Saare success ka wait karega
+* Ek bhi fail hua toh aage nahi badhega, turant failure output

 ```javascript
     const p1 = Promise.resolve(1);                  // resolves in 5sec